JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

 * Most breakthroughs will come from redoing the representation of data.

 ### The Documentary Hypothesis
+This chapter talks a lot about documentation requirements and how different jobs need different documents.
+Some recommended documentation for a manager would include documentation around objectives, goals, specifications, schedule, budget, and organization.
+Managers also need appropriate documentation to handle the forecasting and pricing of their products.
+Software projects require very similar documentation to that of managers.

+One of the bigger takeaways from this chapter is the need for formal documents.
+We need formal documents without these documents we cannot check our assumptions.
+Many times gaps in understanding and knowledge can only be found when documentation is created.

+#### Original notes
 * What are the critical documents for managers?
     * Objectives define the need to be met and the goals.
     * Specifications are the computer manual plus performance specifications.